 - A stuffed animal that resembles their beloved animal.

-- A piece of jewelry that represents their pet.
+- Jewelry that represents their pet.
 For example, dog sympathy gifts could include a charm bracelet with a paw print, dog food bowl, bone, etc. You can also engrave the names of the pet on necklaces or rings.

 - Donate to a local animal shelter in their name.